Simple answers to your questions.

-I can help you make the right choice on a Canon camera, lens, or accessory.
+I can help you make the right choice on a Canon camera, lens, or an accessory that will help you improve your photography.

 Have you ever felt confused about a feature on a camera, an accessory, or another piece of photography equipment?
 Maybe you just need a little how to information to help you use an accessory more effectively.